Large-scale Maps of the Cosmic Infrared Background from Planck: Data and Preprocessing

-To avoid noise bias when measuring angular power spectra, we are measuring cross-spectra between ring maps.
+To avoid noise bias when measuring angular power spectra, we are measuring cross spectra between ring maps.
 The so-called odd- and even-ring maps are generated using only the first or the second half of each pointing period.
-These maps were used by the Planck team to test internal consistency and to characterize the noise by taking the difference of these half-ring maps.
-The periods have a duration of typically 20 minutes, there are two half-ring maps at each frequency.
+These maps were used by the \planck team to test internal consistency and to characterize the noise by taking the difference of these half-ring maps.
+The periods are typically 20 minutes long, and there are two half-ring maps at each frequency.
 Each of the two half-ring maps at each frequency is processed according to the steps outlined above.
 We also ran the entire analysis on half-mission maps rather than half-ring maps, and found no significant difference.